Miljenko Jergović

-Miljenko Jergović (born 28 May 1966) is a prominent Bosnian writer.
+Miljenko Jergović (born 28 May 1966) is a Bosnian writer.

 Biography

 Born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia to Croatian parents, Jergović received his M.A. in literature from the Sarajevo University.
 While at high-school, he started working as a journalist in printed and electronic media, as a contributor to literary and youth magazines, and was soon recognized as Croatia's media correspondent from Sarajevo.

 Writing

 Jergović's novels treat his family members and their histories.
 He is also a journalist and has published a collection of his articles in Historijska čitanka (A Reader in History, 1996).

 Jergović writes a column in the Serbian daily Politika, for Vreme magazine and a regular column in the Croatian daily Jutarnji list entitled Sumnjivo lice (trans. "suspicious character", lit. "suspicious face").